 Collecting sponsorship is very important.
 It takes a time commitment on your part.
 You start with a list of potential sponsors such as friends and family members and their employers, etc. Plan your strategy, and make a plan to succeed!
 Schedule appointments to collect your sponsorships.
-When approaching potential sponsors, explain your goals, your desire to improve yourself by attending the MISS NEW JERSEY event, the charities you believe in and the scholarship opportunities.
+When approaching potential sponsors, explain your goals, your desire to improve yourself by participating in the MISS NEW JERSEY USA or MISS NEW JERSEY TEEN USA pageant, the charities you believe in and the scholarship opportunities.
 Let them know what your experience will entail.
 This will be extremely beneficial in developing your communication skills.
 This is an essential characteristic to have if you’re going to be the next MISS NEW JERSEY USA or MISS NEW JERSEY Teen USA.

 Our goal is for contestants to collect 100% of the sponsorship fee.
 This is a tax-deductible advertising expense for those businesses that assist you with sponsorship.
 If you work hard on collecting sponsorship, it is possible that you will not incur any expenses out of pocket.
 In addition, hard working contestants receive material item sponsorships, such as a dress, tanning, a haircut, etc.